dianosaur12/xsd2jsonschema/README.md

 # XSD to JSON Schema Converter

-A simple Python script to convert XSD files into JSON Schema format, making data validation easy and efficient.
+A simple Python script to convert XSD files into JSON Schema format, making data validation easy and efficient :3

 ## Prerequisites